-- (9) The person organising or hosting a gathering permitted in terms of this regulation, except a gathering referred to in subregulation (2)(a) and (f), must - - (a) take and record body temperatures of the persons who attend the gathering, and if the body temperature of a person is more than 38 degree Celsius, the person organising or hosting the gathering must refuse the person entry into the gathering and advise the person to selfisolate and notify the COVID-19 Public Health Emergency Operations Centre through the COVID-19 toll free number; - (b) provide facilities for persons who attend the gathering to wash their hands with soap or hand sanitise their hands with alcohol-based hand sanitiser; - (c) ensure that social distancing is observed at all times at the gathering; and - (d) ensure that all persons at the gathering wear masks at all times. - [subregulation (9) added by section 3(c) of Government Notice 319 of 2020]
+- (9) The person organising or hosting a gathering permitted in terms of this regulation, except a gathering referred to in subregulation (2)(a) or (f), must - - (a) take and record body temperatures of the persons who attend the gathering, and if the body temperature of a person is more than 38 degrees Celsius, the person organising or hosting the gathering must refuse the person entry into the gathering and advise the person to selfisolate and notify the COVID-19 Public Health Emergency Operations Centre through the COVID-19 toll free number; - (b) provide facilities for persons who attend the gathering to wash their hands with soap or hand sanitise their hands with alcohol-based hand sanitiser; - (c) ensure that social distancing is observed at all times at the gathering; and - (d) ensure that all persons at the gathering wear masks at all times.

-4A.
-Curfew
+5. Curfew